What is an Act of God?

 Typically, these cases involve someone - we will use automobile accidents as a reference point here - that is driving, and winds up causing a major accident through no apparent fault of their own.

-These things usually can’t be predicted, which is why they are determined ‘Acts of God.’
-While this claim is one that is regularly used in such cases, it may not stand in every case - and a good lawyer can uncover the truth when this term is used wrongfully.
+‘Acts of God’ are acts that usually cannot be predicted or controlled by the person involved.
+While this claim is one that is regularly used in such cases, it may not stand in every case - and a good car accident lawyer can uncover the truth when this term is used wrongfully.

 When an Act of God Isn’t